macvincent/slbdch/README.md

-# Load Balancing with Dynamic Consistent Hashing
+# Scalable Load Balanced Web Cache with Dynamic Consistent Hashing
 ## Abstract

 Load balancing, by ensuring the equitable distribution of requests in a cluster, helps reduce the likelihood of hotspots among cluster nodes.
-In this project, we will apply a consistent hashing approach Karger et al. (1999) to perform load-balancing tasks in a fault-tolerant manner.
+In this project, we will apply a consistent hashing approach to develop a scalable web caching service.
 We will explore our ability to dynamically include new nodes in the cluster while maintaining the consistent nature of the hash.
-Performance and availability will be improved using per-shard replication similar to that described in the ZooKeeper paper Hunt et al. (2010).
-We will demonstrate the utility of our approach on a web caching system, where we will evaluate our implementation on metrics such as latency, throughput, and the impact of nodes going down/getting added to the system.
-As a stretch goal, we may also perform evaluations on a database retrieval and update system to further demonstrate the fault-tolerant nature of our system.
+We will also explore both the disk and the Kademlia tree versions of consistent hashing.
+We will demonstrate the utility of our approach, where we will evaluate our implementation on metrics such as latency, throughput, and the impact of nodesgoing down/getting added to the system.

 ## Install Dependencies
 1. [Install Go](https://go.dev/doc/install).